User37som/libbitcoin/bx-stealth-encode.md

 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.
--p [--prefix]        The Base2 stealth prefix that will be used to locate
+-f [--filter]        The Base2 stealth prefix filter that will be used to
-                     payments.
+                     locate payments.
 -s [--signatures]    The number of signatures required to spend a payment
                      to the stealth address.
 Defaults to the number of
                      SPEND_PUBKEYs.